Head of Junior School’s Welcome

 Parents are welcome to visit their children at any time, by arrangement with their child’s Dorm Tutor.
 The School also welcomes parents during Parents’ Weekends of which there is one each half term.

-Every day, at 3:20pm, it is a joy to see Greensteds pupils rushing off excitedly to their after-school clubs laid on for them by our staff, as well as by a range of excellent external providers.
+Every day it is always a joy to see Greensteds pupils rushing off excitedly to their after-school clubs laid on for them by our staff, as well as by a range of excellent external providers.

 We believe that membership of our many clubs and activities links to the happiness, and success, of our children both now, and in the future.
 So why do we place so much importance on co-curricular activities?
-Firstly, participating in these activities instils in children a sense of belonging and unity.
-Many of the clubs promote teamwork, sportsmanship and communication skills and this in turn leads to increased self-confidence and self-esteem.
+Firstly, participating in these activities instills in children a sense of belonging and unity.
+Many of the clubs promote teamwork, sportsmanship and communication skills, this, in turn, leads to increased self-confidence and self-esteem.
 Secondly, many of the clubs promote a healthy lifestyle.

 We offer a wide range of active clubs that include; rugby, hockey, netball, rounders, cricket, athletics, running, roller-skating, Tae Kwon Do, swimming, journalism, chess, bead club, horse riding, art, pottery, cookery and dance.
 If children adopt a healthy lifestyle at a young age, this will tend to follow them throughout their lives.
 Thirdly, being a part of a club encourages children to express themselves in a creative way.